 But you don’t have to do that.
 We can give you the up-close and personal tour of one of the arrays.

 POWERHOME Solar had two of its installation teams take part in this project, which will take three-plus days to complete.
 With eight members in each crew, over 400 hours were spent getting this project installed, and getting the Panthers prepared to help offset their energy bill.
 The project took two months of planning, and the end result looks to be a standout product.

 Why did the Carolina Panthers go solar?

 These new panels will help reduce the Panthers’ energy costs as well as the stadium’s carbon footprint.
-In 2018, the NFL joined the Green Sports Alliance to support sustainability efforts across the entire league.

 “Bank of America Stadium has created several sustainability goals, including using renewable energy,” said Scott Paul, vice president of stadium operations, Bank of America Stadium.
 “POWERHOME Solar’s use of American-made solar panels and its local roots made it the ideal partner to help ‘green’ the stadium.”

 The Panthers join the Detroit Lions and Cleveland Browns who have gone solar at their respective team facilities with help from POWERHOME.
 The Lions had solar panels installed at the stadium’s parking garage and at team headquarters in Allen Park, Michigan last summer, while the Browns had solar panels installed at FirstEnergy Stadium in November.

 Part of POWERHOME’s deal with the Panthers was also to create a fun commercial involving some of the team’s players.
 Not only did that happen, but Panthers star center Ryan Kalil directed the commercial for us, which was a lot of fun.
 We gave you a behind-the-scenes look at the shoot in November.